pcarbo/pcarbo/docs/r-macos.md

-I've made these instructions general enough that they should work for different versions of R. (I can't guarantee that they will work, however).
+I've made these instructions general enough that they should work for different versions of R. (I can't guarantee that they will work, however.)
+If you are unfamiliar with the tools I recommended (e.g., Homebrew), you will have to learn the basics of how to use them.

 I also give the specific example of my setup, which is R 3.4.3 on a MacBook Pro (3.5 GHz Intel Core i7 CPU, macOS 10.13.4).

 ### 1. Install Homebrew.